How much does it cost to take a trip to Africa? DK Grand Safaris breaks it down for us!

 - Travel In Groups

 Travelling as a group allows you to have fun with your friends, and also save money.
 Group travels attract discounts at lodging facilities and some travel agencies allow tourists to mix with other strangers for a common adventure experience.
-This gives you the opportunity to make new friends while exploring Africa for less.
-Also, you could also share and split car hire and accommodation costs.
+This allows you to make new friends while exploring Africa for less.
+Also, you could share and split car hire and accommodation costs.

 - Eat Out